-This map is reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office © Crown copyright.
-Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civ
+COPYEQUIT This maps is exproduced from Ordnance Survey material with the parmission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office © Crown copyright.
+Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.
+Breckland District Council licence no.100019535.
+Published 2017.